MrMaxie/nodi-web/src/main/concepts/index.md

 ## What are not the project goals?

 There are multiple things that this project will don't provide you and don't cover even in this documentation, but they are just useful for every project.
 Instead of forcing people to follow rules we prefer to encourage you to read the terms.
-Before starting work with Nodi, read about:
+Before you will start work with Nodi, read about:

 - Linting
   - ESLint